KDE/kube/docs/design.md

 A simple criteria could be the currently selected account.

 #### Automatic action discovery
 While in many places explicit instantiation of actions is desirable, sometimes we may want to offer all available actions for a certain type.
 For this it should be possible to i.e. query for all actions that apply to a mail.
-That way it is possible to centrally add a new action that automatically becomes available everywhere.
-Note that this only works for actions that don't require an additional UI, since the components would have to embedd that somewhere.
+That way it is possible to centrally add a new action that automatically become available everywhere.
+Note that this only works for actions that don't require an additional UI, since the components would have to embed that somewhere.

 #### Implementation
 Actions are objects that provide the API, and that QML can instantiate directly with it's id.
 The C++ implementation looks up the action handler via a broker.